vincentbernat/network-lab/lab-l3-hyperv/README.md

 It is possible to replace one of the route reflector (RR2) by a Juniper vRR.
 You need a proper image (at least 15.1) to be placed in `images/junos-vrr.img`.

+## Use of BFD

+There are some limitations of using BFD with BIRD.
+If the hypervisors are directly connected to the route reflectors (for example, if the top of the rack switch act as a route reflector), it makes sense to disabled BFD: link failure should be enough to detect the peer is down.

+With BIRD, BFD is handled by the same process as BGP.
+It disables the ability to use BGP graceful restart since the BFD sessions are interrupted at the same time than the BGP session.
+If you disable BFD, you can enable graceful restart.
+This can be done by reverting commit 10762d58961c.
+When disabling BFD, you may want to check that a link down is enough to bring down the BGP session.
+Otherwise, you will also need to reduce the BGP timers.